Breaking Down the Pros and Cons of Using a Travel Agent

 They’re not going to help with cheaper airfare.

 Back in the day, you would use a travel agent to book every aspect of your trip.
 However, with so many options to find low-cost airfare, like Google Flights, Scott’s Cheap Flights, and Skyscanner, booking your own flights is easy and cost-effective.
 Most travel agents cannot score discounted flights, and many travel agents will not even bother.
-Follow these tips instead.
+Follow these tips on how to find the cheapest flights possible, instead.

 They’re not you.